Migrate databases by using the Azure SQL Migration extension for Azure Data Studio

 - You can provide compressed backups to reduce the likelihood of experiencing potential issues associated with migrating large backups.

 Ensure that the service account that's running the source SQL Server instance has read and write permissions on the SMB network share that contains database backup files.

 If you're migrating a database that's protected by Transparent Data Encryption (TDE), the certificate from the source SQL Server instance must be migrated to your target managed instance before you restore the database.
-To learn more, see Migrate a certificate of a TDE-protected database to Azure SQL Managed Instance.
+For more information about migrating TDE-enabled databases, see Tutorial: Migrate TDE-enabled databases (preview) to Azure SQL in Azure Data Studio.

 If your database contains sensitive data that's protected by Always Encrypted, the migration process automatically migrates your Always Encrypted keys to your target managed instance.

 If your database backups are on a network file share, provide a computer on which you can install a self-hosted integration runtime to access and migrate database backups.
 The migration wizard gives you the download link and authentication keys to download and install your self-hosted integration runtime.